-Once you return to your organization, you will continue to work on your implementation challenge using the tools and tactics you learned while at Harvard.
+Once you return to your organization, you will form an implementation team and continue to work on your implementation challenge using the tools and tactics you learned while at Harvard.
 You will also engage with faculty and fellow participants in a moderated environment over a period of five months, sharing your experiences, learning, challenges, and breakthroughs.

 Community of Practice

 Upon completing the program, you will become part of Harvard Kennedy School’s Implementing Public Policy Community of Practice, a productive network of professionals committed to improving public policy implementation around the world.
 You will engage with each other through an online portal to share your practice, challenges, successes and failures.
 Our goal is to see this community grow into the most vibrant source of global knowledge on public policy implementation anywhere, and the most effective network of professionals working on these important issues.